pashariger/engineering-policy/self-assessment.md

 ### Coding Standards
 1. How do we know how well we are doing with testing?
 How do we encourage or enforce good testing practices?
-2. How do we maintain code styling consistency across our projects to?
+2. How do we maintain code styling consistency across our projects?
 3. Are there any specific coding patterns that we expect our team to follow?
-4. Do we do code review?
+4. Do we do peer code review?
 Why or why not?

 ### DevOps
 1. How do we integrate work from multiple developers and branches and ensure that it is safe to deploy to production?